anjorisarabhai/ChatMind-Pro/README.md

 # 🤖 ChatMind Pro

 ChatMind Pro is an intelligent, file-aware, sentiment-sensitive chatbot web application built with Python and Flask.
-It can chat like a human, detect user emotions, read files like PDFs or Excel sheets, and respond smartly using free AI APIs like OpenAI GPT and Google Gemini.
+It can chat like a human, detect user emotions, read files like PDFs or Excel sheets, and respond smartly using free AI APIs like **OpenAI GPT** and **Google Gemini**.

 ---